WatipasoChirambo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that lists all the files with a .gif extension in the current directory and all its sub-directories

 26. Acrostic
-script that decodes acrostics that use the first letter of each line.
+script that decodes acrostics that use the first letter of each line

+27. The biggest fan
+script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.